Self Care: 17 Best Ways to Take Better Care of Yourself.

 You can look at old pictures, listen to your favorite songs, volunteer your time at a charity you like, get a massage, indulge in a bubble bath, join a women’s weekly prayer group or enjoy the benefits of your favorite essential oils and candles.

-You can just relax outside in this!
+You can just relax indoors or outdoors in this!

 For all-round relaxation and aromatherapy, you can also get you an essential oil shower steamer set.